…and not hard rubber

 Back to here, drawing 3 shows an application of the above.
 There are two grooves or scratches with different inclusive angles, γ1 and γ2.
 At the same level, radii R1 and R2, relevant for capillary pull, are formed and are different.
 The capillary pull increases inverse proportionally with the radius.
 Meaning: with all other parameters the same, but R2 being 4 times R1 the liquid would flow 4 times further in the narrow groove.

-Have a look in the other chapter, I can’t remember it!
+Have a look in the other chapter on capillaries, I can’t remember it!
 For the moment, this is all we need to know, principles, not much detail.

 1. We have gained knowledge about circumstances, which make a surface behave more water-friendly, hydrophilic, at least in some areas and that’s what counts.